WANdisco/wandisco-documentation-ldm/docs/installation.md

 sidebar_label: Install LiveData Migrator
 ---

 Ready to install?
 Check the [prerequisites](./prereqs.md) and then follow these steps to get up and running with LiveData Migrator.
-The latest version of LiveData Migrator includes a preview of functionality that you can use to migrate metadata.
+The latest version of LiveData Migrator includes functionality that you can use to migrate metadata.

 :::note
 Do you have an older version already installed?
 If so, perform the steps in the [Uninstall a previous release](./uninstall.md) page first.